 By Jennifer Klitzke

 From time to time throughout our ride I felt Lady’s back sag.
-Reviewing the video footage of our ride confirmed it.
+Perhaps it has been the many months of time off around the haybale that has atrophied the work we did last summer.
+However, reviewing the video footage of our ride confirmed it.
 Ugh!
-A hollow back is an undesirable quality in dressage: it is hard on the horse’s body and doesn’t produce quality of gaits the horse is capable of.
+A hollow back is an undesirable quality in dressage.
+For one, it is hard on the horse’s body.
+Plus a hollow back doesn’t produce the quality gaits the horse is capable of.
+In my case, quality smooth gaits.

 As it relates to the naturally gaited horse, I pondered…do the biomechanics of the natural four-beat gaits hollow the horse’s back?
 Gosh, I hope not.
 Would engaging the horse’s abdominal muscles to lift the back to a neutral position change the quality of the naturally smooth gaits for better or for worse?
 (For better I would hope.)